 If you’re a mother, you know this scene well; the sink cluttered with dishes, toys and art supplies spread across the floor, kids running through the house, the baby screaming from the wrap as you gently bounce to quiet her.
 You feel like you walked into a circus tent when you meant to attend the ballet.
 Your life at the moment is anxiety-riddled chaos, much like un-managed labor can be.
-This could be the perfect time to employ these techniques, which are available on your MamaZen app.
+This could be the perfect time to employ these techniques, which are available on the MamaZen app.

 Using hypnosis techniques during childbirth is about deep breathing, with control and intention.
 It involves focusing your attention to the positive and using the act of re-framing words and thoughts to reflect this.
 It employs meditation and guided visualizations.
 It is a way to calm your body and your mind, to soothe the potentially chaotic throes of labor into an experience you can manage.
 It is a way to re-frame the narrative that birth is a painful, fear-filled experience.
 These techniques can all work in those less-than-ideal moments of motherhood as well.

 Years ago, I saw a meme on social media that brought a pause to my typical way of thinking.
 It stated a list of repeated complaints mothers make and re-framed them in a way that noted the positive and counted the blessing.
 Like shifting the frustration of never-ending laundry to the recognition of an active family with clothes to wear.
 Ref-raming is a strong element of using hypnotherapy in labor, like trading “pushing” for “birth breathing”, one that can be used successfully in motherhood as well.